 Acres: 220 acres, more or less, selling all surface and air, water, sand and hard rock mineral rights along with 1/2 interest of all oil and gas mineral rightsheld by

 Water: Beaver Creek normally provides year around water.
 This is the tailwaters of Waurika Lake so flooding has been limited by the conservation dam.
 Beside running water Beaver Creek offers Channel and Flathead catfish and Hybrid striped bass fishing.

 Electricity: Electricity is available on Sugden road for future building.

 Access: An all-weather road only 3/4 of a mile from Highway 81 gives you good access in any weather for cars or trucks.

-Resources: This tract features 806 Pecan trees with approximately 75 percent of these trees are improved varieties.
+Resources: This tract features over 800 native Pecan trees.
 The Pecan orchard has been maintained for many years with the producer spraying, mowing and trimming the trees.
 In 2018 it has been sprayed and mowed for upcoming harvest.

 Livestock: Ranch has good fences around perimeter and the cultivated ground has been seeded in improved grasses.
 Beaver Creek provides water for the livestock.
 Pecan Tree bottoms feature Bermuda Grass for grazing.

 Wildlife: Beaver Creek bottom is well known for large Whitetail deer and this property is no exception.
 Good cover up and down the creek provides good numbers of deer and the long corridor of Beaver Creek makes for a travel point for game.
 Also, good numbers of wild hog and turkey are found here.